jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _If the code and the comments disagree, then both are probably wrong._ — Norm Schryer

+_Don’t Use a Comment When You Can Use a Function or a Variable._ ― Robert C. Martin

 _A common fallacy is to assume authors of incomprehensible code will be able to express themselves clearly in comments._ — Kevlin Henney

+_When you see commented-out code, delete it!_ ― Robert C. Martin

 _Code never lies, comments sometimes do._ — Ron Jeffries

+_Redundant comments are just places to collect lies and misinformation._ ― Robert C. Martin

 _If your code needs comments, consider refactoring it so it doesn’t._ ― Kevlin Henney

+_Every time you write a comment, you should grimace and feel the failure of your ability of expression._ ― Robert C. Martin

+_The unit tests are documents.
+They describe the lowest-level design of the system._ ― Robert C. Martin

 # Testing and Debugging